Sebastian Payne: Career

 Payne volunteered for Conservative Campaign Headquarters during the 2010 general election campaign.

 Payne became a data reporter at The Daily Telegraph in 2011, before leaving the paper the following year.
 He was an online editor of The Spectator magazine and the deputy editor of its Coffee House blog from 2012 to 2015.
 He was also managing editor of the magazine.
 During his time at The Spectator he spent nine months in a Laurence Stern fellowship at the national desk of The Washington Post.

 Payne joined the Financial Times as digital opinion editor at the beginning of 2016.
 He became the paper's political leader writer, before being appointed Whitehall correspondent in March 2019.
 He wrote a fortnightly political opinion column and presented the weekly Payne's Politics podcast.

 In 2021, Pan Macmillan published Payne's book, Broken Heartlands: A Journey Through Labour's Lost England, about the red wall areas that voted for the Conservative Party at the 2019 general election.

 In November 2022, Pan Macmillan published The Fall of Boris Johnson, Payne's book about Prime Minister Boris Johnson's downfall.

 In December 2022, Payne left the Financial Times to become director of the think tank Onward.

 In 2023, Payne applied to be the Conservative prospective parliamentary candidate for the 2023 Selby and Ainsty by-election and was shortlisted but not selected.
 Later that year, he applied to be the party's candidate in West Suffolk for the 2024 general election, but was defeated by Nick Timothy.
 Payne unsuccessfully ran to be the Conservative candidate in several other seats, including Bromsgrove, Bridlington and the Wolds, Waveney Valley, and Surrey Heath.
 With the close of nominations for seats on 7 June, Payne failed to be selected for a seat at the 2024 general election.

 Personal life

-Payne lives in Archway, North London.
-He married Sophia Gaston, a former director of a think tank and now freelance researcher, on 20 July 2019, but they divorced soon after.
-Payne is currently engaged to Hannah Galley, a former Conservative special advisor.
+He married foreign policy researcher Sophia Gaston on 20 July 2019.
+They later divorced.
+Payne announced his engagement to Conservative Party councillor and former special adviser Hannah Galley in October 2025.
+They married on 17 May 2026 at St George's, Bloomsbury.